Vitols999/QMS-WIKI/DocBasicsMapDem.md

 </TMS>
 ```

-textScale scales the size of the text, the userScale scales the size of symbols (it should, it probably only does for svg symbols).
+`textScale` scales the size of the text, the `userScale` scales the size of symbols (it should, it probably only does for SVG symbols).
 Further options are explained on the [git site of the tile server](https://github.com/telemaxx/mapsforgesrv_with_gradle).

-If you want to use a different style for the map, you can download any style that does not use stylemenus.
-This is since the tileserver (as of 28.01.2020) does not support stylemenus.
+If you want to use a different style for the map, you can download any style that does not use style menus.
+This is since the tile server (as of 28.01.2020) does not support style menus.
 From openandromaps.org you can download the `Elevate 2 (Mapsforge 0.3)` style.
-Again, save this file to some convenient folder and edit the contents fo your .cmd file to following:
+Again, save this file to some convenient folder and edit the contents for your .cmd file to:

 ```cmd
 java -jar MapsforgeSrv.jar -m \path\to\map -t \path\to\style